salam9/15-firebase-deployment-and-authentication/README.md

 [Firebase Hosting Documentation](https://console.firebase.google.com/u/0/project/korn-firebase-app-marc/hosting)

+> `cd` into `firebase-crud-deployment-starter` if you want to start with a completed app.
+Make sure that you have your configuration object in `keys.js`.

 1. In the browser, go to your Firebase Project Dashboard from the last class.
 Click on the nav in the upper left corner and select Hosting:.

 	![](https://i.imgur.com/EY8WBFl.png)